Skip to main content

 LEXINGTON, Ky.
 (July 19, 2019) — Saturday, July 20, 2019, will mark 50 years since human beings first landed and walked on the surface of the moon.
 Nearly 650 million people around the world watched as Neil Armstrong and Buzz Aldrin stepped down from the lunar module and left their footprints on the lunar surface.
 It was described by "CBS Evening News" anchor Walter Cronkite as "the greatest adventure" in man’s history, and remains one of humankind’s greatest symbols of achievement.

 As the United States and the world reflect on this historic moment, the University of Kentucky is remembering its own people who played important roles in making it happen.
-From working on the Saturn V rocket, to designing the parachutes that deployed when the astronauts returned, to analyzing the
+From working on the Saturn V rocket, to designing the parachutes that deployed when the astronauts returned, to

 By Madelyn Chambers and Jenny Wells-Hosley